ypriverol/os-proteomics/manuscript.md

 However, if this is problematic for an OSS project, we would recommend looking into the strong copyleft licenses and/or adopting the dual licensing strategy that we previously discussed.
 Regardless, it is important to remember that nearly all modern software builds upon foundational OSS that we often take for granted.

-[We could also add a very short section about datareuse in AI/ML/DL models, especially how this is questionable when close-sourcing the model or the code.
+[We could also add a very short section about data reuse in AI/ML/DL models, especially how this is questionable when close-sourcing the model or the code.
 Not even sure if this works with e.g., the PRIDE license/agreement]

+[DSK: I'm very unsure about this section.]
+[DSK: One example I've worked with is Globus, which is closed source SaaS that supports lots of science by providing general services to transfer data, launch computing jobs, etc., with some free usage and some usage that depends on institutional agreements.]

 ## Concluding remarks

 As proteomics research increasingly relies upon computational tools, embracing open-source and FAIR principles is essential for ensuring transparency, reproducibility, and accessibility.
+[DSK: I think FAIR has been mentioned a bunch of times, but none of them have really been convincing to me.
+If FAIR wasn't mentioned in this paper, would it be worse?]
 We urge researchers, funding agencies, institutions, and companies to prioritize open-source and FAIR practices, especially in publicly funded work, to create a truly collaborative scientific ecosystem.
 By collectively advancing open-source software, the scientific community can build an inclusive, rigorous foundation that fosters innovation and extends the benefits of research to scientists and the public alike.
 As we venture into the future, we as a community should explore mechanisms to make OSS sustainable---for example, by creating a foundation for proteomics software to support the maintenance of OSS in our field.